IHCantabria/THREDDSExplorer/README.md

 **Dependencies:** THREDDSExplorer requires the *processing* plug-in by V. Olaya, available within the standard QGIS Installation (also at https://plugins.qgis.org/plugins/processing/).

 Installing the plug-in basically involves copying the code in a QGIS "plugins" directory, as detailed below.

-Recall that it is mandatory that the folder where the code resides is called "THREDDSExplorer".
+Please note that it is mandatory that the folder where the code resides is called "THREDDSExplorer".
 If you download the code in ZIP format the default name ("THREDDSExplorer-master") must be changed to "THREDDSExplorer".

 ### For Windows

-The folder where the code should be copied is the following, substituting "`$username`" with your user name:
+The folder where the code should be copied is the following, substituting "`$USERNAME`" with your user name:

-    $ C:\Documents and Settings\$username\.qgis2\python\plugins
+    $ C:\Documents and Settings\$USERNAME\.qgis2\python\plugins

 If you want to install the plug-in for all the users in the system, you should use the following folder instead: